breatheco-de/breatheco-de/README.md

 ## About

-4Geeks its a big company that feels like a small company, everyone is accesible, we like human contact, we belive in tailored education, without quitting your job, and 100% focused in code: We are the Teacher Jedy's of Code.
+4Geeks is a big company that feels like a small company; everyone is accessible, we like human contact, we believe in tailored education, without quitting your job, and 100% focused on code: We are the Teacher Jedy's of Code.

 ## Founders